Southend-on-Sea: In fiction

 In The Hitchhiker's Guide to the Galaxy by Douglas Adams, after being saved from death in the vacuum of space, Arthur Dent and Ford Prefect find themselves in a distorted version of Southend (a consequence of the starship Heart of Golds Infinite Improbability Drive).
 Dent briefly feared that both he and Prefect did in fact die, based on a childhood nightmare where his friends went to either Heaven or Hell but he went to Southend.Dance on My Grave, a book by Aidan Chambers, is set in Southend.
 Chambers had worked as a teacher in the city's Westcliff High School for Boys for three years.

+In the novel Starter for Ten by David Nicholls, the main character Brian Jackson comes from Southend-on-Sea.
+The book was adapted into a 2006 film directed by Tom Vaughan.